jlevon/blog/content/posts/github-prs.md

 Now we need to make the `B` PR be based against the `A` PR.
 You can do this via the web UI by clicking `Edit`, though there is annoying bug here: it doesn't reset the title and description.
-(I haven't checked, yet, whether the CLI tools avoid this niggle.)
+You can use `gh pr create --base ...` to avoid this problem.

 Now, in the second PR, you'll just see the commit for `B`.
 Each PR can be reviewed separately, and each PR gets its own CI run.